Griot Institute for the Study of Black Lives & Cultures

 The Griot Institute for the Study of Black Lives and Cultures provides faculty and student intellectual and creative engagement with the interdisciplinary investigation of the cultures, histories, narratives, peoples, geographies and arts of Africa and the African diaspora.

-Our mission statement at the Bucknell Griot Institute for the Study of Black Lives and Cultures is a collaborative enterprise devoted primarily to the interdisciplinary exploration of the aesthetic, artistic, and scholarly cultural products and intellectual currents of historical and contemporary Africana communities.
-The Griot Institute embraces narrative as a thematic and theoretical framework for its projects and programming.
+The mission of the Bucknell Griot Institute for the Study of Black Lives and Cultures is to document and bring into view narratives of both historical and contemporary African and Diaspora communities.
+The Griot Institute fulfills its mission with narrative as a thematic and theoretical framework for its projects and programming through collaborative enterprises devoted to interdisciplinary exploration of specific aesthetic, artistic, and scholarly products, as well as intellectual and cultural trends and currents across communities in Africa and its diasporas.

 Explore the Griot Institute further in the Griot Booklet linked below.